cofoeducistudent/tam-ms1-c/README.md

 |6|Collect user data / Contact Section|Feature|
 |7|Post communication to users|Out-of-scope

-#### Feature **(7)** as Out of scope **OOS**, this is **not green-lit** and I suspect will be a mixture of back-end and front-end when delivered.
-Indeed, if a front end section is required it will be likley implemented using admin login credential to stop spam mailing.
-There is also the chance that BEF may decide to utilize a different system to do this as many ofther companies do.
+#### Feature (7) is Out of scope OOS, this is not green-lit and I suspect will be a mixture of back-end and front-end when delivered.
+Indeed, if a front end section is required it will be likely implemented using admin login credential to stop spam mailing.
+There is also the chance that BEF may decide to utilize a different system to do this as many other companies do.
 BEF also spoke about promo material.
-When further quizzed as to the nature of promo-material, BEF eloborated that they will provide a **'Press-kit pdf'** file for download, as this is typicaly used by press and festivals etc. They will also provide the images and stills for the site.
-This pdf will be covered under the **download feature**.
+When further quizzed as to the nature of promo-material, BEF elaborated that they will provide a 'Press-kit pdf' file for download, as this is typically used by press and festivals etc. They will also provide the images and stills for the site.
+This pdf will be covered under the download feature.
 ---
 #### Approach

-The appoach I have decided to use in completing the project and site design is the **five stage User design principle**.
+The approach I have decided to use in completing the project and site design is the **five-stage User design** principle.

 * Stratergy
 * Scope